mharrend/privateMCproduction/README.md

 ## Note: Moriond2017 settings
 **Note**
 This configuration is using the settings which are used for the Moriond2017 production.

+## Note: DESY
+** Note **
+This configuration writes the files to the DESY storage.

 Table of Contents
 =================